oliverfriedmann/metapostgraphs/README.md

 A library that allows you to draw graphs using metapost and latex.

-Version 0.1
+It is developed and maintained by:
-- (c) Oliver Friedmann, University of Munich
+- (c) Oliver Friedmann, University of Munich (http://oliverfriedmann.de)
-- (c) Thomas D. Hansen, University of Tel Aviv
+- (c) Thomas D. Hansen, University of Tel Aviv (http://cs.au.dk/~tdh/)

 See the demos folder for examples.